saddington/yen-handbook/README.md

 This repo does the following:

 1. Gives a high-level overview of who we are, what we do, and why we do what we do...
-2. Our compensation, benefits, and employment policies for our staff and team...
+2. Our compensation, benefits, and employment policies for our staff...
-3. A cultural glossary of practices, quirks, principles, and operating virtues...
+3. A glossary of cultural practices, quirks, operating virtues...
-4. An assortment of other organization-centric things to know about...
+4. An assortment of other things that you should know about us...

-It's a work-in-progress, something designed to be touched by anyone in our community.
+It's definitely a `WIP` (work-in-progress); something designed to change as we change.
 If you have thoughts, I'd [love to hear them](mailto:john@yen.io)!

-Finally, I'm grateful that you're here and that you've decided to commit a season of your life helping to build a _meaningful_ and _impactful_ software product for our amazing community — their success (and ours) wouldn't be possible without you.
+Most importantly, I'm grateful that you're here and that you've decided to commit a season of your life helping to build a _meaningful_ and _impactful_ software product for our amazing community and stakeholders!
+Our community's success (and ours!) wouldn't be possible without you.

 To infinity & community,

 John // Chief Cartridge Blower